-Our sincere thanks for the leadership and efforts of these officers, as well as those who have worked to make The Brooklyn School PTO a valuable part of the school program.
+Our sincere thanks for the leadership and efforts of the officers and members of The Brooklyn School PTO.
+They have worked tirelessly to make The Brooklyn School PTO a valuable part of the school program.
 Through the hard work of many parents, and specifically the dedication and efforts of the officers and committee chairpersons, we have a number of programs which have become major events at The Brooklyn School.
 The PTO continues to support projects at the school through its various fundraising activities.
-We are indebted to the leadership of this organization for their on-going support and their many hours of service to the Brooklyn School.
+We are indebted to the leadership of this organization for their ongoing support and their many hours of service to the Brooklyn School.